 From The French Wold Newton Universe.

-The phrase "cherchez la femme" is from this novel (chapter 3), a quote by the detective character Joseph Fouch.
+From Notes on the Works of Dumas by C. Conrad Cady: The phrase "cherchez la femme" is from this novel (chapter 3), a quote by the detective character Joseph Fouch.
 The cheap American edition mentioned by Reed was possibly issued in nine volumes by George Munro's sons, New York, Seaside Library Pocket Edition, c.
 1900.
 The volumes are titled, in order, The Mohicans of Paris, The Suicides, Monsieur Sarranti, Princess Regina, Salvator, Conrad de Valgeneuse, Rose-de-Noël, The Chief of Police, and Madame de Rozan.

-One of Dumas' most lengthy stories.
+From A Bibliography of Alexandre Dumas père by Frank Wild Reed: One of Dumas' most lengthy stories.
 It was first, as a serial, issued as one long whole "Les Mohicans de Paris," but on account of its length was, when re-issued in volumes, divided into "Les Mohicans de Paris" and "Salvator."

 The period is 1820 to 1830, mainly the last four of these years.
 It deals with all classes and characters of the Paris of the day.
 There is enough material here for half a dozen romances.
 Dumas himself figures, but under the name of Jean Robert, the poet.
+Paul Bocage almost certainly collaborated in this work, which is thoroughly interesting, though over long; at times it might advantageously be compressed.
+It certainly suffered by the many interruptions to its appearance.

 It commenced in "Le Mousquetaire," where it continued to appear, somewhat erratically, during 1854, 1855 and 1856; later the "Monte-Cristo" resumed it during 1857-59.
 This, be it understood, includes the entire work, all under the former of its two titles.